songsofdawn/WheatGeneToolkit/README.md

 - This tool is designed for wheat gene list processing and functional genomics analysis.
 - The current promoter definition is fixed as 2000 bp upstream of ATG.
 - Homolog relationships are computationally inferred and should be interpreted with caution.
+- JASPAR PWM motif hits are potential TF binding site predictions, not direct evidence of real binding or regulation.
 - GO enrichment results depend on the quality and completeness of local GO annotation files.
 - KEGG enrichment results depend on the quality and completeness of local gene-KO and KO-pathway mapping files.
 - Enrichment results should be interpreted together with biological knowledge and experimental validation.